Nottingham-CTU/Custom-Record-Naming/README.md

 If enabled on a project where DAGs are used, this module also provides DAG specific public survey URLs.

-*Note: If using a public survey, the numbering may not be applied correctly when using the "multiple pages" question display format.
-Use the "all on one page" format to avoid this issue.*

 ## Project-level configuration options

-### Restrict DAG name format
-This optional setting takes a regular expression against which all DAG names will be validated.
-The user will be presented with an error when creating or renaming a DAG with an invalid name.

-As this field is optional, it can be left blank.
-This allows users to create DAGs with any name as normal.
-If a DAG is created with a name that is not allowed by any of the record naming schemes, then users in that DAG will be unable to create any records.

-Note that it is not necessary to enclose regular expressions in delimiters.

-### Information about DAG name format
-Any text entered here will be displayed on the DAGs page as an information box.
-This can be useful to explain any restrictions on DAG names.

-HTML `<a>` (link) and `<b>` (bold) tags are supported in the information text.

 ### Record numbering
 This defines how the project's records are numbered.